Zrips/CMILib/README.md

 **As with all plugin changes, make sure to `/stop` your server and make a full backup first.**

-Download the latest version of the library from a release website mentioned, and place it in your server's `plugins/` directory.
+Download the latest version of the library from a release website mentioned in the [Library Releases Section](#library-releases-and-updates), and place it in your server's `plugins/` directory.

 To avoid conflicts, it is recommended to load this library without the plugins that depend on it first, this will ensure that any issues that arise aren't related to the library itself but rather with the dependent plugin, you should then report it to it's developer so they update it to match the library changes.